The Government of Yukon hires an articling student every year. During the student's term, they:

 How long is the articling term?

-During this time you will take the 8-week Professional Legal Training Course in Vancouver offered by the Law Society of British Columbia.
+During this time you will take the 8-week Professional Legal Training Course in Vancouver that the Law Society of British Columbia offers.
 This is usually mid-February to mid-April.

 What is the pay?